-|Contracts by Minors||Minors aren’t considered to have the legal capacity to enter into contracts.
-In New Mexico, a contract between a minor and an adult can be cancelled at the request of the minor, but is binding on the adult.
-Minors can be required to return items they contracted for, like cars, or pay for necessary items like food or rent.|
+- Under the common law of the state, contracts with minors are voidable.
+The contract can be canceled at the request of the minor, but it is binding on the adult.
+However, minors may be required to return items they contracted for (like cars) or pay for necessary items (like food or rent).

 Research the Law